dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ![PLC PRG](assets/en/16-plc-prg.png)

-At the top of the editor, insert the following code:
+At the top of the editor - section dedicated to variables declaration - insert the following code:

 ```st
 PROGRAM PLC_PRG